kds-github/image_cataloger/README.md

 ## 8. Update Existing Catalog

 Select "Update Existing Catalog" from the file menu.
 A window will open displaying catalogs from the image_catalog directory.
 Select the catalog to update.
-The process will  then gather any new image files found not in the existing catalog and add to the catalog.
+The process will  then add any new image files not found not in the existing catalog.

 ![image](image_catalog_06.png)